-Midlands-based national law firm Browne Jacobson is a fair source of training contracts, with the firm offering around 12 places each year.
+Midlands-based national law firm Browne Jacobson is a fair source of training contracts, with the firm offering up to 12 places each year.
 Good quality work across the firm’s wide range of commercial practice areas, excellent work/life balance and a friendly culture make this a good place to train.
-Plus, with the firm enjoying rising revenues over the last few years — most recently disclosed results showing a 9% increase in turnover from £66.8 million to £73 million — there is an optimism around the place.
+Plus, with the firm enjoying rising revenues for an eleventh consecutive year — most recently disclosed results showing a 5% increase in turnover from £73.3 million to £76.8 million — there is an optimism around the place.

 Peers are mostly “very tight-knit and supportive”.
 One tells us: “Maybe I just got a good year, but there is a real cohesiveness between the trainees.”
 There is an associated very active social scene.
 “People will go out but there’s no ‘obligation’ to be five pints down on a Thursday night,” reports a trainee.
 With Thursdays like that we can’t wait for Friday night!

 Partners are “very supportive” with the caveat that “this can be dependent on how busy they are and their mood”.
 The open plan office helps, “although when they’ve had bad news it can make the office environment pretty awkward”.